 Islamic Relief in Iraq

-Today, we are planning to further rehabilitate and reconstruct a damaged Iraq, establishing a tuberculosis treatment centre and providing sustainable water supplies, as well as continuing our work on schools and health centres.
-We also support thousands of displaced people, including refugees of the Syrian and Palestinian conflicts, who have fled their dangerous home countries to seek safety in Iraq.
+We support thousands of displaced people, including refugees from the Syrian and Palestinian conflicts, who have fled their homes to seek safety in Iraq.